 Can you bring food in Ziploc bags on a plane?

 You can bring food in Ziplock bags on a plane with you provided that the food is permitted to be taken through the TSA security checkpoint ie it should not be in liquid or gel form

 Can I eat my own snacks on a plane?

 You can eat your own snacks on a plane as most airlines do not restrict the consumption of food brought onto the aircraft.
-This ca be snacks brought through airport security or purchased in stores at the airport after security.
+These can be snacks brought through security or purchased in stores at the airport after security.